It is abnormal tissue growth. They can develop right under the skin.

 Lymph node nodes

 The lymph nodes are a common location for nodule formation.
 The lymph nodes are small oval organs that are found throughout the body.
-These play an important role in the immune system of your body.
+These play an essential role in the immune system of your body.

 Swollen lymph nodes are often found in the armpits, groin, or head and neck region.